weissman-lab/restriction-with-normal-spirometry/README.md

-# Restriction with Normal Spirometry: Prevalence, Risk Factors, and Outcomes
+# Restriction with Normal Spirometry: A Retrospective Cohort Study
 Code used in "Restriction with Normal Spirometry: A Retrospective Cohort Study" by Alexander T. Moffett,  Aparna Balasubramanian, Meredith C. McCormack, and Gary E. Weissman.